hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `identity_ids` - (Optional) Specifies a list of User Assigned Managed Identity IDs to be assigned to this Kubernetes Cluster.

 ~> **NOTE:** This is required when `type` is set to `UserAssigned`.

 ---

+A `key_management_service` block supports the following:

+* `key_vault_key_id` - (Optional) Identifier of Azure Key Vault key.
+See [key identifier format](https://learn.microsoft.com/en-us/azure/key-vault/general/about-keys-secrets-certificates#vault-name-and-object-name) for more details.
+When Azure Key Vault key management service is enabled, this field is required and must be a valid key identifier.
+When `enabled` is `false`, leave the field empty.

+* `key_vault_network_access` - (Optional) Network access of the key vault Network access of key vault.
+The possible values are `Public` and `Private`. `Public` means the key vault allows public access from all networks. `Private` means the key vault disables public access and enables private link.
+The default value is `Public`.

+---